aaronparker/aaronparker.github.io/_posts/2023-07-12-using-intunecd-interactively.md

 The scripts below can be used to backup your Intune tenant and create a new as-built document in PDF and HTML formats.
 This approach is useful where you might not want to go as far as creating a pipeline to automate the entire process.
 These scripts can be used for an adhoc approach to backup and document generation.

-Below is the script in PowerShell format which has been tested on Windows:
+Below is the script in PowerShell format which has been tested on Windows.
+You can find the original source in my [template repository on GitHub](https://github.com/aaronparker/intune-backup-template).

 ```powershell
 New-Item -Path "$PWD\prod-backup" -ItemType "Directory"